johnwangwyx/cmdCompass/README.md

 ### Enabling variable replacement
 If you define your command with `{{variable}}`, an input box will be automatically created after the command body window.
 You can specify as many as you want as long as your variables are enclosed in `{{}}`.

+## Contributing

+Contributions are welcome!
+Please feel free to open issues or submit pull requests.
+The tool is still in early stage so please bear with me. :)

+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for the project structure and workflows.